 What Do You Plan to Use Your Laundry Room For?

-While most laundry rooms are used solely for handling laundry, others also act as mudrooms and storage for cleaning supplies, sports gear, and bulk shopping items like bottled water, paper products, and even pet food.
+While most laundry rooms are used solely for handling laundry, others also act as mudrooms and storage for cleaning supplies, sports gear, and bulk shopping items like bottled water, paper products, and pet food.

 What your laundry room is used for will affect the laundry room remodel ideas available to you.